 Chesterfield has one of the longest established GP Programmes, being formed in 1973 before specialist GP training became compulsory.
-Since then we have progressively expanded to our present size with a potential intake of 27 new entrants each year onto our three year scheme.
-We have a small, personal programme, where you will receive great support from the programme directors, consultants and administrative staff.
+Since then we have progressively expanded to our present size with a potential intake of 36 new entrants each year onto our three year scheme.
+We are a medium sized programme, where you will receive great support from the programme directors, consultants and administrative staff.
 The programme ethos is based around support, encouragement and success.

 Our focal point has always been Chesterfield Royal Hospital and we retain a close relationship with the consultant trainers and a shared administration team based in the hospital Education Centre.

-The remaining 16 months in 4 month attachments to the following hospital posts; General Medicine, General Psychiatry, O & G, Paediatrics, Trauma & Orthopaedics, Accident & Emergency, ENT and Palliative Medicine, 2 attachments in ST1 and 2 in ST2.
+The remaining 12 months in 4 month attachments to the following hospital posts; General Medicine, General Psychiatry, O & G, Paediatrics, Trauma & Orthopaedics, Accident & Emergency, ENT, Palliative Medicine and General Surgery.

-Our whole day release is structured around the GP curriculum.
-There is CSA training from the first few months in ST1 continuing to more in depth training in ST3.
+Our half day release is structured around the GP curriculum.
+There is RCA training from the first few months in ST1 continuing to more in depth training in ST3.
 There is AKT training in ST2 and ST3 partially run by successful trainees who recently sat the exam and passed well.
 We offer extra support to those who are not successful.
-We have residential courses on communication skills and management in General Practice in ST3.
+We have courses on communication skills and management in General Practice in ST3.

 What our trainees tell us